ipld/go-ipld-prime/README.md

 - `github.com/ipld/go-ipld-prime/codec/dagjson` -- implementations of marshalling and unmarshalling as JSON (a popular human readable format).
 - `github.com/ipld/go-ipld-prime/linking/cid` -- imported as `cidlink` -- provides concrete implementations of `Link` as a CID.
 Also, the multicodec registry.
 - `github.com/ipld/go-ipld-prime/schema` -- contains the `schema.Type` and `schema.TypedNode` interface declarations, which represent IPLD Schema type information.
-- `github.com/ipld/go-ipld-prime/impl/typed` -- provides concrete implementations of `schema.TypedNode` which decorate a basic `Node` at runtime to have additional features described by IPLD Schemas.

 Other IPLD Libraries